Psychological Science

 The department offers a choice of two degrees for majors.
 The Bachelor of Science degree provides a solid foundation in mathematics, biological sciences, and physical sciences.
 The bachelor of arts degree provides a broad liberal arts foundation, including courses in western civilization and foreign languages.
 Supporting courses in the humanities and social sciences are offered in both degrees and the psychology requirements are the same in both.
 In addition to the traditional B.A.-B.S. degrees in psychology, the department also offers specialized B.A.-B.S. degrees in psychology that prepare the student for secondary education teaching certification in Missouri.

-The department of psychological science offers eight minors: a general minor, industrial/organizational, psychology for health care, human factors psychology, psychology of leadership, cognitive neuroscience, psychometrics, and a minor in multiculturalism and diversity.
+The department of psychological science offers seven minors: a general minor, industrial/organizational, psychology for health care, human factors psychology, psychology of leadership, cognitive neuroscience, and a minor in multiculturalism and diversity.
 The general psychology minor allows students to select from a variety of courses tailored to their needs.
 The minor in industrial/organizational psychology requires specific courses of benefit to engineering and science majors.
 The minor in the psychology of leadership is geared for those individuals who would like to become leaders and managers.
 The cognitive neuroscience minor is designed to give students a broad understanding of neuroscience principles.
-The minor in psychometrics helps students better understand the application of statistical methods to the measurement of human characteristics and individual differences.
 The multicultural and diversity minor allows students to select courses across three of four departments, including psychological science, to increase their awareness of multiculturalism and diversity.

 Bachelor of Arts